all-coder/ideasquare-automation/server/README.md

 ## Folder Structure

+- We are currently working with Node JS + Express JS.
+- Current Working Directory - `node-based/`

 ### `index.js`
 The main entry point of the application.
 It initializes the Express server and sets up middleware such as routing, error handling, and CORS.